 Scenario analysis takes a ‘what-if’ approach, changing combinations of assumptions, for a range of optimistic and pessimistic scenarios, to see how the result is affected.
 For example, as well as not knowing the exact number of people who switch to cycling, we’re not completely certain to what extent the cycling superhighway will reduce road congestion, travel times, emissions, injuries and deaths.
 We don’t know exactly how these effects will play out, but from literature we have some idea of the plausible range of results.

 If we vary all of these assumptions at once, we find the NPV is likely to be somewhere between an optimistic value of $268 million and a pessimistic value of -$12 million.
 Under the most pessimistic scenarios, the project might not be worthwhile.
-At first glance this might not seem very useful, because it implies the investment could be ‘good or bad’.
-But actually, it’s much more useful than that.

-For example, we can go a step further if we know or estimate probability distributions for the uncertain variables – e.g. perhaps the proportion of drivers who switch to cycling is normally distributed, with a mean of 10% and a standard deviation of 3%.
+We can go a step further if we know or estimate probability distributions for the uncertain variables – e.g. perhaps the proportion of drivers who switch to cycling is normally distributed, with a mean of 10% and a standard deviation of 3%.

-Then we can get a computer to run a simulation – say 1,000 scenarios, changing all the input variables each time according to their probability distributions.
+Then we can get a computer to run a Monte Carlo simulation – say 1,000 scenarios, changing all the input variables each time according to their probability distributions.
 Then we can say things like “959 out of 1,000 scenarios had a positive NPV”.
 This is reassuring because it tells us our project will very probably be worthwhile.

-Break-even analysis is when we run scenario analysis backwards.
+Break-even analysis is when we run sensitivity and scenario analysis backwards.
 We ask, what’s the minimum effect needed for benefits to just equal costs?
 (In Excel, you can do this using the ‘goal seek’ function).
 Then we can say things like, ”we get a positive NPV as long as 3.8% of drivers switch to cycling”.
 This is useful because it tells us the performance threshold we need to meet.
 Even in the face of uncertainty, break-even analysis can help us make a sound judgement about the prospects of a project breaking even.

 It is often more honest, more useful and more valid to include the results of scenario, sensitivity and break-even analysis rather than just giving the point estimate.